 Sessions are held weekly, or twice-weekly, for 50 minutes.
 The work is often open ended, meaning an end date is not set at the beginning.
 However, there are times when it is useful to do this and this is something that we can decide on together.

-I work in central London, from a practice in Bloomsbury, as well as in Walthamstow.
+I work in central London, from a practice in Clerkenwell, as well as in Walthamstow, East London.

 Training, qualifications & experience